 Explanation

-• Reading the File: We read the file in chunks to handle large files efficiently.
+• Reading the File: The file is read in chunks to efficiently handle large files.

 Additional features of ring

-Apart from hashing, ring provides a range of cryptographic functions such as encryption, digital signatures, and key agreement protocols.
-It's designed to be secure and performant, making it suitable for security-critical applications.
+Beyond hashing, ring offers various cryptographic functions including encryption, digital signatures, and key agreement protocols.
+It is designed to be secure and performant, making it suitable for applications with high security requirements.

 Exploring advanced hashing with RustCrypto

-For more flexibility and a wider range of algorithms, the RustCrypto project provides several hashing crates.
+For a wider range of algorithms and added flexibility, the RustCrypto project provides several hashing crates.

 Add the desired hash function crate to your Cargo.toml.
 For example, to use BLAKE2: